likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 ## Configure Master Zone

-Master zone: Execute the following commands in the RGW node of DC1 (ceph1).
+Master zone: Execute the following commands in the RGW node of DC1 (cepha).

 ### Create realm, zone group and zone in Master Zone